Online Submission Instructions

 Authors can check their own manuscript status online.
 It’s strongly suggested that manuscript ID number be mentioned any time when authors consult the manuscript status or deal with affairs related to the manuscript.

-ESTP accepts original papers and invited review that have never been published in English in any form.
+ESTP accepts original papers and invited review that have never been published in any form.
 All manuscripts will be subjected to a plagiarism checking system by CrossChecking Software iThenticate in case of plagiarism and inappropriate citation.

 You will need a User ID and Password in order to access the online submission site.
 If you are unsure about whether or not you have an account, or have forgotten your password, enter your e-mail address into the “Password Help” section.
 If you do not have an account, you can create one by clicking on the “Create Account” link at the top of the log in screen and following the on-screen instructions.
 If you have problems with your account please do not create another account.
 Please contact the ESTP Editorial Office.